 - Customization: Starlight VPS offers limited customization options.
 And there is no control panel; instead, there is only a launchpad.

-There are managed VPSs that differ from self-managed ones.
+Managed VPSs differ from self-managed ones.
 I’m usually a big fan of unmanaged VPS hosting and enjoy testing.
-Managed VPS provides everything you need without requiring server configuration, but it comes at a higher cost.
+Managed VPS provides everything you need without requiring server configuration, but it costs more.
+It can also slow down servers due to the preconfigured extra apps and the control panel.

 But I like unmanaged VPS, and I can handle myself.
-Spaceship VPS is unmanaged, but its performance isn’t as impressive as DigitalOcean, Katapult, VULTR, etc.
+Spaceship VPS is unmanaged, but its performance isn’t as impressive as that of DigitalOcean, Katapult, Vultr, etc.

 Performance isn’t ideal; it’s only acceptable in the US, as Arizona has only one data center.
-You need to use some speed tactics to fix this problem.
+You need to employ some speed tactics to resolve this issue.

-Cloudflare APO is a paid add-on designed to optimize WordPress’s performance, especially in terms of first-byte speed.
+Cloudflare APO is a paid add-on designed to optimize WordPress performance, especially first-byte speed.
 So here is a sample TTFB test using APO.

 To make things even better, you can use a powerful cache plugin like FlyingPress.
 There are many ways to optimize WordPress websites, but I’m not here to explain them all.
 But web hosting speeds matter, especially for dynamic sites.